bolt/docs/docs/upgrading/moving-22-30-basic.md

-The migration of the database should work right away: Either you've copied over the SQLite database in `app/database/` in the previous step, or your copied `app/config/config.yml` should point to the correct MySQL or PostGres database.
+The migration of the database should work right away: Either you've copied over the SQLite database in `app/database/` in the previous step, or your copied `app/config/config.yml` should point to the correct MySQL or PostgreSQL database.

 Extensions
 ----------